10 Questions to Always Ask Your Pharmacist

 - Certain food or drink

-It’s important to know what interacts with your new Rx so you can avoid these substances.
+It’s important to know what interacts with your new prescription so you can avoid these substances.
 Although the prescription label will identify potential interactions, your pharmacist can explain and simplify the information.

-3. Is This Safe for Pregnant or Breastfeeding Mothers?
+3. Is This Medication Safe for Pregnant or Breastfeeding Mothers?

 If you are pregnant or breastfeeding, you need to be cautious about what medications you take.
 If you’re not already pregnant but plan to be in the near future, it’s important to plan ahead with your medications and know which ones are safe.

-4. What Is the Name of This Medication?
+4. What Is the Actual Name of This Medication?